-The importance of nutrition in modifying the risk of CVD has been repeatedly emphasized (6-10).
+The importance of nutrition in modifying the risk of CVD has been repeatedly emphasized (7-11).
 Historically, the role of dietary components has been the predominant focus; however, foods are typically consumed in combinations rather than individually.
-Over the last few years, increasing attention has been given to dietary patterns and their relationship to health outcomes such as CVD (11-19).
+Over the past few years, increasing attention has been given to dietary patterns and their relationship to health outcomes such as CVD (12-20).

-In intervention studies, specific dietary patterns of defined macronutrient composition are identified based upon expert evidence and a priori hypothesis (such as the DASH or MED patterns) and then evaluated in RCTs.
+In intervention studies, specific dietary patterns of defined macronutrient composition are identified on the basis of expert evidence and a priori hypothesis (e.g., the DASH or MED patterns) and then are evaluated in RCTs.
 In observational studies, associations between intake and risk factors are assessed.
-Due to resource limitations, CVD morbidity and mortality outcomes were not included in the evidence review of this question.
+Because of resource limitations, CVD morbidity and mortality outcomes were not included in the evidence review for this question.
 The charge of the Work Group was to inform the treatment of lipids and BP; therefore, those risk factors were the outcomes of focus.

 3.2.
-Inclusion/Exclusion Criteria
+Selection of Inclusion/Exclusion Criteria

 Work Group members developed eligibility criteria based on a Population, Intervention, Comparator, Outcomes, Timing, and Setting (PICOTS) approach for screening potential studies for inclusion in this evidence review.
-The details of the PICOTS approach for CQ1 and Literature Search Yield, including summary tables, are available in the Lifestyle Full Work Group Report Supplement.
+The details of the PICOTS approach for CQ1 and Literature Search Yield, including summary tables, are available in the Full Work Group Report supplement.